Mechanical Engineering & Materials Science

 E37 MEMS 5605 Mechanical Behavior of Composites

 Analysis and mechanics of composite materials.
 Topics include micromechanics, laminated plate theory, hydrothermal behavior, creep, strength, failure modes, fracture toughness, fatigue, structural response, mechanics of processing, nondestructive evaluation, and test methods.
-Prerequisite: graduate standing or permission of the instructor.
+Prerequisite: Graduate standing or permission of the instructor.

 Credit 3 units.
 EN: BME T, TU